 How does it work?

-Endpoint-delivered threats usually enter an organization through:
+Endpoint-delivered threats usually enter an organisation through:

 - a user-infected device introduced into the corporate network which then delivers malware that can spread laterally